printpagestopdf/WordpressDrive/WpPlugin/drive-wp/readme.txt

 None

 == Changelog ==
+= 0.5.1 =
+* Bugfix admin screen if there are none custom posttypes
+* tested with wp 6.4.3

 = 0.5 =
 * Allow to populate custom post types to REST API
 * Allow to replace file with a new uploaded image via REST API